Octagon-simon/posts-api-wp/README.txt

 2. This is the Screenshot of how to use page.
 3. This is the Screenshot of get started page.
 4. This is a Screenshot of the plugin in action on a static site.
+5. This is a Screenshot of an API response from my EndPoint.

 == Changelog ==